-Assignment: You will select THREE of the following scenarios and write a short (250-300 word) argument, using the tools found in Thank You for Arguing, addressing each of the following six situations.
+Assignment: You will select ONE of the following scenarios and write a short (350-500 word) argument, using the tools found in Thank You for Arguing, addressing each of the following six situations.
 You will be graded on your use of the tools from Thank You for Arguing and on your ability to tailor your argument to the audience and situation provided in each scenario.
 Use of the tools provided in the specific chapters given in each scenario must be evident in your argument to receive full credit.

-Fair Warning: You may be asked to present one of these arguments to the class, and/or to write an essay explaining and justifying the tools you chose and how you used them.
-This assignment should be fun!
+Fair Warning: This assignment should be fun!
 AP English is a time to put the boring 5-paragraph essay behind you, and to branch out and explore other styles of writing.
 This assignment is an opportunity to play games with language.
 You should, of course, take the assignment seriously and tailor your writing to each situation, but don't be afraid to try something new or interesting.
 These aren't essays.
 In Thank You for Arguing, Jay Heinrichs is clearly enjoying himself as he explores and explains the basics of argument.
 As you construct your arguments, try to enjoy yourself.
 You'll probably be more persuasive.